jblake1965/eluciDoc/README.md

 | pdfminer.six | 20220524 | [MIT/X](https://github.com/pdfminer/pdfminer.six/blob/master/LICENSE)   |
 | python-docx  | 0.8.11   | [MIT](https://pypi.org/project/python-docx/)                            |
 # Installation
 It is strongly recommended that this package be installed in a virtual environment.
-The package is available as [www.pypi.org\elucidoc](www.pypi.org\elucidoc), and can be installed with ```pip install elucidoc``` .
+The package is available at https://pypi.org/project/elucidoc/ and can be installed with ```pip install elucidoc``` .

 ***THE SPACY PIPELINE  `  en_core_web_lg  `  MUST ALSO BE INSTALLED INTO THE VIRTUAL